CLCStriders/striders/pages/training.md

 __A__: Yes!
 Whether you are a recreational runner or a competitive athlete we have a range of training sessions to suit you.
 If you can comfortably run 5k (3 miles), come along and try our Monday night 4 mile social group.
 As a rule of thumb, if you do the Cheltenham parkrun in 30 minutes or less, this is the group for you.
 You can also try our Wednesday night Improvers Group.

-If you area more experienced runner, we have a number of Monday night 6 mile groups ranging from 9:30 minutes per mile (c.
-1 hour for a 10k) to sub-t minutes per miile (c.
-40 minutes for a 10k).
+If you area more experienced runner, we have a number of Monday night 6 mile groups ranging from 9:30 minutes per mile (~1 hour for a 10k) to sub-6 minutes per miile (~40 minutes for a 10k).
 Our experienced group leaders will guide you round at an even (but testing!) pace.
 You can also try our Wednesady night Competitive Group.

 ### Road Run – Monday 6.30pm CLC Sports Centre